Pooja-G04/VaccoBook/README.md

-## VaccoBook is a website which we started developing during Covid period, to help in hospital management,Vaccine organisations, latest covid news, etd.
-It is still in the development stage and we wish to deploy it soon with added functionalities.
+### VaccoBook is a website which we started developing during Covid period, to help in hospital management,Vaccine organisations, latest covid news, etc.
+### It is still in the development stage and we wish to deploy it soon with added functionalities.